Mike111222/bookstore/README.md

 **[Bookstore]** is a project in which a collection of books is displayed.
-Users can add/remove books from this bookstore, track the progress of any particular book.
+Users can add/remove books from this bookstore.

 ## 🛠 Built With <a name="built-with"></a>
 JavaScript
 React
 Redux
+Redux Toolkit
+axios
 HTML
 CSS
-API
 ThunkAPI

 ### Tech Stack <a name="tech-stack"></a>